-Trebuchet success as a private equity firm demands that we take people at their best.
+Trebuchet success as a Private Equity Real Estate firm demands that we take people at their best.
 Our investors and partners and co-workers deserve to work with the best people.
 We have no allowance in the organization for candidates that are looking to keep their head down and cruise through.

 Our culture will not allow this and our investors rely on us to achieve exemplary returns.
 We take in people that have pride in hard work, completeness and want total self control.
 This article includes some pointers and serves two purposes, to scare off weak candidates and inspire worthy ones to build on their professional success.

 Success, can be summed up by the single word, preparedness.

 The best, brightest and most ambitious people climb the corporate ladder by being prepared.
 They have assembled a framework for anticipating situations that they may encounter.

 An interview can be a great way to forward your Private Equity Real Estate career, and candidates can follow this framework to differentiate themselves and be outstanding.

 Go to the corporate website get a feel for culture and objectives, look at the management and the board of director’s experience set, ask yourself:

 - Why are these people here now?

 - What kind of companies do they come from?